barrel/shopify-vite/packages/vite-plugin-shopify/README.md

       versionNumbers: false,
      // Enables the creation of Cloudflare tunnels during dev, allowing previews from any device
       tunnel: false
+     // Specifies whether to use the @shopify/theme-hot-reload script to enable hot reloading for the theme
+      themeHotReload: true
     })
   ]
 }